nfodor/workhive/README.md

 This will start an interactive menu where you can:
 - Scan for networks
 - Connect to networks
-- Manage network configurations
+- Create or manage a WiFi hotspot
-- Set up and control VPN connections
+- Set up and control WireGuard VPN connections with setip.io
 - View system status
+- Manage device access control
 - And more...

 ### Command-Line Interface